-Lemonade, iced tea, milk, mineral and seltzer waters, and a variety of soft drinks are served.
-Domestic and imported beers, our house wines and several premium wines by the glass and bottle are offered.
+Lemonade, iced tea and a variety of soft drinks are served.
+Domestic and imported beers, our house wines and several premium wines by the glass are offered.

 The price of a cup of coffee remained a nickel until 1977, when it was increased 100%, to a dime.
 It was more recently increased to 45 cents a cup.

 The way the service works is unique.
 There is a long display counter with 10 servers, (we call them “Carvers”), many of which have been working at Philippe’s well over 20 years.
 Each Carver has everything she needs to prepare your meal.
 You get into one of the 10 lines, and when you reach your Carver, she can take care of your whole meal; make your sandwich or fix your hot dish, serve salads or soup, give you coffee or a glass of wine, add it all up and take your money.
 The plates are paper, the service is fast.
 There are ceiling fans, neon soft drink and beer signs, sawdust on the floor, a few booths and long wooden tables with stools.
 Seating is family style.
 It is not unusual to sit with people from all walks of life at the same table.
 There are press clippings and civic citations on the walls, and you can weigh yourself on the same scale that was used by Norman Rockwell for the Saturday Evening Post.
 You can make yourself at home.